Fast and Fair Simultaneous Confidence Bands for Functional Parameters: Introducing Non-Constant Critical Value Functions

-is a valid $(1-\alpha) \times 100 \%$ simultaneous (two-sided) confidence band for the parameter $\theta(t)$.
-Our Theorem \ref{TH:EST} ensures that the simultaneous confidence band in \eqref{EQ:SCB_Intro} holds, at least asymptotically, even when the underlying covariance parameters (and therefore $u$) are estimated.
-Moreover, our Corollary \ref{CO:STUDt} can be used for finite sample corrections using t-processes to take into account estimation errors in the covariance estimates.
+is a valid $(1-\alpha) \times 100 \%$ simultaneous (two-sided) confidence band for the parameter $\theta(t)$ over $[0,1]$.
+Our Theorem \ref{TH:EST} ensures that the simultaneous confidence band in \eqref{EQ:SCB_Intro} also holds asymptotically when the underlying covariance parameters (and therefore $u$) are estimated.
+Moreover, our Corollary \ref{CO:STUDt} can be used for finite sample corrections using $t$-processes to take into account estimation errors in the covariance estimates.

-One could also solve $\E[\varphi_{u,X}(t_0)] = \alpha$ to produce one-sided confidence bands, which, while unusual for confidence bands, could prove very useful for forming prediction bands in certain applications.
-For example, when designing flood barriers to protect against storm surges, one is explicitly interested in an upper bound.
-In such settings, however, a Gaussian distribution may be too light tailed to accurately model the data directly; therefore, our Theorem \ref{TH:MAIN} is stated for general elliptical distributions, which includes the case of heavy tailed processes.

-The main hurdle in finding a $u(t)$ that solves $\E[\varphi_{u,X}(t_0)] = \alpha/2$, for some pre-specified $\alpha$, is to find general expressions for $\E[N^-_{u,X}([0,t_0])]$ and $\E[N_{u,X}([0,t_0])]$, since a formula for the correction term, $P(X(t_0)\geq u(t_0))$, usually follows directly from distributional assumptions on $X$ or from a central limit theorem.
-As we focus on symmetric distributions, a formula for the up-crossings can be translated into one for the down-crossings since $\E[N_{u,X}^-([0,t])] = \E[N_{-u,X}([0,t])]$.
-Explicit formulas for $\E[N_{u,X}([0,1])]$ are grouped together under the famous ``Kac-Rice formulas'' acknowledging the works of \cite{K1943} and \cite{R1944}.
-In this paper we generalize the existing Kac-Rice formulas by allowing for adaptive threshold functions $u(t)$.
-Another apparent challenge is that $\E[\varphi_{u,X}(t_0)] = \alpha/2$ will not, in general, have a unique solution when we allow for more general $u(t),$ even when $t_0$ is treated as fixed.
-However, far from being a liability, we show how this allows one to select bands adaptively according to some desired criteria, such as \textit{fairness}, though other criteria such as minimum squared width are, in principle, possible too.
+The main hurdle in finding a $u_{\alpha/2}(t)$ that solves $\E[\varphi_{u,X}(t_0)] = \alpha/2$ is to find general expressions for $\E[N^-_{u,X}([0,t_0])]$ and $\E[N_{u,X}([0,t_0])]$, since a formula for the correction term, $P(X(t_0)\geq u(t_0))$, follows directly from the (possibly asymptotic) distribution of $X$.
+Focusing on symmetric distributions, a formula for the up-crossings can be translated into one for the down-crossings since $\E[N_{u,X}^-([0,t])] = \E[N_{-u,X}([0,t])]$.
+Explicit formulas for $\E[N_{u,X}([0,1])]$ are grouped together under ``Kac-Rice formulas'' acknowledging the works of \cite{K1943} and \cite{R1944}.
+In this paper we generalize the existing Kac-Rice formulas by allowing for adaptive critical value functions $u(t)$.
+Another apparent challenge is that $\E[\varphi_{u,X}(t_0)] = \alpha/2$ will not, in general, have a unique solution when we allow for more general $u(t)$.
+However, far from being a liability, we show how this allows one to select bands adaptively, for instance, according to a given fairness constraint.
+While other criteria such as minimum width bands are possible too (see our discussion in Section \ref{SEC:DISS}), we focus on fairness, which has been a recent focus in machine learning, but so far was not discussed in the context of confidence bands.